Just trying to find my place in this big world. I've got a lot to say if you've got the time to listen.

+What is a feminist character?
 Most people define it as a female character that doesn’t care about her looks or romance.
 A woman that kicks ass and takes names.
 That is not wholly true.
 As humans, we all care about our looks to a degree and we all care about romance.
 It is part of the human experience.
 So, a character that cares about these things is not automatically defined as anti-feminist.
 To counter this, a woman that kicks ass and is fearless may feel feminist at first, however, this is not entirely true either.
 Fighting for what’s right is also a universal human experience and desire.

 ASMR: What's This All About?